Also known as: lever pull, lever row, straight-arm pull, hollow body pull, bar lever pull

 What are the benefits of the Front Lever Pull?

-What are common mistakes when doing a Front Lever Pull?
+What common mistakes should I avoid when doing Front Lever Pulls?

-How can I progress to a full Front Lever Pull or modify it?
+How can I progress to a full Front Lever Pull or what are alternatives?